AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 {{< figure link="https://www.skywarder.eu/blog/lynx-en/" src=img/rocket.jpg.webp caption="Test launch in Roccaraso (🇮🇹). © Skyward Experimental Rocketry, 2021" >}}

-This year is going to be 5 years since I first joined [Skyward Experimental Rocketry](https://skywarder.eu), a student association that designs and builds sounding rockets in Politecnico di Milano.
-Let me tell you, it has been a hell of a ride!
+This year is going to be 5 years since I first joined [Skyward Experimental Rocketry](https://skywarder.eu), a student association that designs and builds sounding rockets in Politecnico di Milano, and - oh boy, it has been a hell of a ride!

 To celebrate the fact that we've just [open-sourced](https://github.com/skyward-er) the on-board software of our latest rocket, I figured it would be cool to write a high-level introduction to the magical world of sounding rockets, from a software perspective.

 In this post I'm just going to scratch the surface.
-I hope this overview can be useful for both newbies trying to grasp the big picture of this kind of software and for anyone curious to know something more about how we do things in Skyward.
+I hope this overview can be useful for both newbies trying to grasp the big picture of this kind of software and for anyone curious to know something more about amateurial rocketry and what we do in Skyward.

-Wanna read some code instead?
+Want to read some code instead?
 I'd recommend you start from the following repositories:

 - [skyward-boardcore](https://github.com/skyward-er/skyward-boardcore), the common framework for all of our rockets, which includes drivers, shared components and some [documentation](https://github.com/skyward-er/skyward-boardcore/wiki) too
 {{< github "skyward-er/boardcore" >}}